-Requirements for malt beverages making organic claims.
+Requirements for spirits making organic claims.
 In addition to TTB requirements, the USDA organic regulations describe the specific production and handling requirements for the three main categories of organic labeling claims.
-For each category (described on subsequent pages), these regulations dictate the malt beverage's composition, as well as how and when malt beverage labels may make organic claims.
+For each category (described on subsequent pages), these regulations dictate the spirits' composition, as well as how and when spirit labels may make organic claims.

 Organic oversight.
-The USDA authorizes third-party accredited certifying agents (ACAs) to assess organic operations' compliance with the USDA organic regulations.
+The USDA accredits third-party certifiers (ACAs) to assess organic operations' compliance with the USDA organic regulations.
 The table below outlines some of the key requirements for each labeling category (learn more at www.ams.usda.gov/nop):

 "Organic" "Made with Organic " Other Overseen by certifier/ACA?
 Yes Yes No USDA organic seal or foreign equivalent allowed?
 Yes No No Organic claims allowed in addition to ingredient statement?
-Yes Yes No Added sulfites allowed?
-No No Yes Non-organic hops allowed?
-No Yes Yes All agricultural ingredients required to be certified organic?
-Yes, unless specifically allowed per National List No, but product must be at least 70% organic No Ingredients produced using prohibited methods (e.g., genetic engineering) allowed?
+Yes Yes No All agricultural ingredients required to be certified organic?
+Yes, unless specifically allowed per National List No, but product must be at least 70% organic No Organic yeast required?
+Yes, unless not commercially available No No Ingredients produced using prohibited methods (e.g., genetic engineering) allowed?
 No No Yes

-For malt beverages not in the "organic" or "made with organic " labeling categories ONLY: COLA application must include organic certificates ("crop reports") for any specific ingredients identified as "organic" on the label.
+^{}For spirits not in the "organic" or "made with organic " labeling categories ONLY: COLA application must include organic certificates ("crop reports") for any specific ingredients identified as "organic" on the label.